hirakendu/chromium_el_builder/readme.txt

 for Chromium browser should be generated in the Internet category.

-The package installs the Chromium open source web browser and does not include the addtional proprietary parts of Google Chrome.
+The package installs the Chromium open source web browser and does not include the additional proprietary parts of Google Chrome.
 It can use the system plugins for Flash and Java.
 To install the PDF plugin of Google Chrome, the libpdf.so file can be copied from an existing Chrome installation or by using the included helper script that downloads an RPM of Google Chrome, and extracts